Free For Charity (FFC) Web Developer Training Guide

 This guide is designed to help you support a new charity by setting up and managing the suite of online tools that FFC uses.
 Follow the detailed instructions and use the provided resource links to become proficient with each platform.

-WHMCS powers the FFC Hub, which handles domain name orders, client data, and support tickets.
+WHMCS powers the FFC Hub, which handles domain name orders, client data, billing and support tickets.
+Below are practical steps and troubleshooting notes for everyday tasks.

-• Primary Contact Information: Ensure the account’s primary email is not based on the charity’s domain (e.g., use [email protected] instead of an email like [email protected]).
+• Primary Contact Information: Ensure the account’s primary email is not based on the charity’s domain (e.g. use charityname@outlook.com instead of an address like info@charityname.org.

 • Incomplete Onboarding Form:

-• Solution: Schedule a Microsoft Teams screen share or call to guide them through the form.
-If needed, escalate to a FFC Global Admin.
+• Solution: Schedule a Teams screen-share or escalate to a Global Admin.

 • Charity Order Flagged as Fraud: